Islamic eschatology: Resurrection theories

 The trials, tribulations and details associated with it are detailed in the Quran and the hadith (sayings of Muhammad); these have been elaborated on in creeds, Quranic commentaries (tafsịrs), theological writing, eschatological manuals to provide more details and a sequence of events on the Day.
 Islamic expositors and scholarly authorities who have explained the subject in detail include al-Ghazali, Ibn Kathir, Ibn Majah, Muhammad al-Bukhari, and Ibn Khuzaymah.

-Resurrection of the dead

-After the final signs of The Hour – the defeat of the Sufyani; the end of the just reign of the Mahdi and/or Jesus; the rising of the sun from the west; the peaceful death all believers from inhalation of a lethal breeze – a trumpet will blast, signaling the destruction of earth (Q.).
-A second blast will signal the death of any being still living.

-The dead will then be resurrected and Afterlife commence with yet another trumpet blast, (different sources give different numbers of trumpet blasts) The first to arise will be Muhammad, followed by the other members of the Muslim community, with all gathering at the place of assembly [al-maḥshar].
-In between resurrection and the actual judgement will be an agonizing time of waiting (Q., Q.) for unbelievers.